brayooo/PseudoRandomNumberGenerator/README.md

 - Or you can run the file using the run configuration of your IDE.

-Perfect, if everything goes well and if you followed the steps you can see the user interface, you're reade to use the program to generate pseudo-random numbers.
+Perfect, if everything goes well and if you followed the steps you can see the user interface, you're ready to use the program to generate pseudo-random numbers.

 ![interface](assets/interface.png)